Modified Student Summer Scholar (MS3)

 The application is a collaborative effort between the potential student scholar and faculty mentor.
 A student may propose a research experience to a faculty member or a faculty member may actively recruit a student for full or part-time work during the twelve-week spring/summer session.

-We are now accepting 2013 MS3 Applications.
-Please apply by emailing your complete pdf proposal to email@example.com by January 25, 2013.
-Registration opens November 1, 2012 and closes at 11:59 PM, January 25, 2013.
+We are now accepting 2014 MS3 Applications.
+Please apply online by January 24, 2014.
+Registration opens November 1, 2013 and closes at 11:59 PM, January 24, 2014.
 There will be NO administrative support after 5:00 PM.
 PLEASE NOTE: Your application is incomplete if you have not submitted your entire proposal document.
 INCOMPLETE APPLICATIONS WILL NOT BE CONSIDERED.
 NO DEADLINE EXTENSIONS WILL BE GRANTED.

 1. Project Goals/Scope